dacorvo/linux-shlib-link-samples/README.md

 You can build the samples either using:
 - manually using the provided Makefile,
-- through CMake using the provided CMakeLists.txt
+- with CMake using the provided CMakeLists.txt
+- with Autotools using the provided configure.ac/Makefile.am

 ##Manual build